|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

-Download Northwest Passage West to East Detailed Itinerary
+Download Out of the Northwest Passage: West to East Detailed Itinerary

 Day 1: Kugluktuk (Coppermine)